 If you are reading the term, Recruitment Analytics, for the first time, then this post will help you gain insights about it.
 Also, you can learn why recruitment metrics and analytics has become an integral part of the recruiting process and how it can help recruiters make better hires.

 What is Recruitment Analytics?

 Recruitment analytics considers a variety of measurements to track the recruitment, identification, and hiring of candidates with an aim to analyze and evaluate the effectiveness of the process involved.
 Recruitment analysis is practiced to identify key issues within the recruitment process so that necessary improvements can be made.

 In-house recruiters, third-party recruiters, and human resource professionals, all perform recruitment analysis to various degrees.

 Why You Need Recruitment Analytics?

 Recruitment Analytics is concerned with having a system to track, measure, collate and analyze employee and candidate so that well-informed and better hiring decisions are made.
 The analytics for recruitment help not just in the hiring process, but also in offering unique opportunities to the current talent pool to improve employee retention.

 Here are some reasons why recruiters and hiring experts must ditch the old school hiring techniques and move onto data-based recruiting.

 - Analytics offer objective visibility, the value and effectiveness of the recruitment activities.

-- With the help of analytics, recruiters can keep track of candidates with high-potential, enabling you to actively nurture the possible future hires.
+- With the help of analytics for recruitment, recruiters can keep track of candidates with high-potential, enabling you to actively nurture the possible future hires.

 - You can create a robust pool of talent, or a permanent record of the hires or candidates, which can come back to you.

 - It unlocks the potentials to learn from and improves hiring process.

-- It allows proactive recruitment.
+- Analytics for recruitment allows proactive hiring.
 This is essential to drive better and timely hiring decisions.

 - It allows you to know about candidates that are high performers and those who may quit the job early.